SuperpoweredAI/spDB/README.md

 Metadata filtering is the next major feature that will be added.
 This will allow you to use SQL-like statements to control which items get searched over.

 ## FastAPI server deployment
 To deploy your database as a server with a REST API, you can just run fastapi.py as a script.
 This will start a FastAPI server instance.
-You can then make API calls to it using the following endpoints:
+You can then make API calls to it.

-`/db/create`

-`/db/{db_name}/add`

-`/db/{db_name}/train`

-`/db/{db_name}/query`

-You can check out our FastAPI tutorial [here](https://github.com/SuperpoweredAI/spDB/blob/main/examples/fastapi_example.ipynb)
+For more detail, you can check out our FastAPI tutorial [here](https://github.com/SuperpoweredAI/spDB/blob/main/examples/fastapi_example.ipynb)
-…

 ## Limitations
 - spDB uses a simple embedded database architecture, not a client-server architecture, so it may not be ideal for certain kinds of large-scale production applications.